WHY IS DESIGN & TECHNOLOGY SO IMPORTANT?

 They will look at the design process, drawing and presentation skills, tools and materials (wood, metal, plastics, board, paper), sustainability, moral, social and cultural issues, anthropometrics and ergonomics, mechanisms, typography, colour, nets and packaging, CAD, CAM, manufacturing, health and safety, marketing, patents, copyrights and trademarks, and key designers.

-In year 9 – The students have the opportunity to pursue either Product Design or DEC (Design, Engineering, Construction)
+In year 9 – The students have the opportunity to pursue Product Design or Food Technology

 At KS4 students have the option of choosing one of the following choices for a qualification in Design & Technology.